 ADVICE FOR CHURCHES FROM THE CIRCUIT pdf to download

 The Methodist Church has announced the closure of all its church buildings for the foreseeable future.
 The only exception will be for churches that are offering essential social outreach such as foodbanks, soup kitchens and night shelters, but these must be carried out closely within Government guidelines.
-The Methodist Church suspended worship services last week with some churches still opening for quiet prayer and reflection.
-This must now also be suspended.
 We would encourage people to use our online resources at home which include downloadable services and links to online worship services.

-In terms of Church business, we recommend that all meetings including church councils and circuit meetings should be cancelled.
+In terms of Church business, all meetings including church councils and circuit meetings should be cancelled.
 Districts chairs will be in touch about Synods.
-The next meeting of the Methodist Council has been suspended and we will advise on how essential business will be carried out.
+The next meeting of the Methodist Council has been suspended and work is in hand to make sure that essential business is carried out.
 We will be issuing further advice on this.

 Other community activities